 If you have multiple holiday parties and events in a given week, eat less at one event so you can indulge more at another.
 Especially useful if you have an idea of what will be served and can choose to indulge at the event serving something you enjoy more.

 Always drink some water before a holiday party so you aren’t starving upon arrival.
 An apple or some popcorn are great pre-party snack options that will keep you fuller longer with fewer calories!

 3. Wait 20 Minutes Before Taking Seconds

-This gives your food an opportunity to digest.
+This is one of the key healthier habits through the holiday season.
+It gives your food an opportunity to digest.
 After 20 minutes, you are less likely to feel hungry, and therefore less likely to overindulge.